jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

    configured maintenance schedule permits the material change from being initiated by the MachineConfigOperator or (b) having SRE override the maintenance schedule and permitting its immediate application.
 1. The problem is not pervasive, so the customer chooses the deferred remediation.
-1. The change is initiated and nodes are rebooted during the next permitted maintenance window.
+1. The change is initiated and nodes are rebooted during the next permissive window.

 #### On-prem Standalone GitOps Change Management Scenario